Skip to content

 integer, intent(in):: ncid, varid

-real or double precision or integer of any kind, or character, intent(out):: missing
+real or double precision or integer, of any kind, or character, intent(out):: missing

 ! missing or fill value

-The procedure first checks that the type of argument missing is the same as the type of the NetCDF variable.
 The procedure returns the missing_value or _FillValue attribute if one of them is present, else the nf95_fill_type constant corresponding to the type of argument missing.
 If both missing_value and _FillValue are present then the procedure checks that they are equal.

 nf95_inq_attname